shegz101/Kumia/README.md

 # Challenges and Process of the Kumia Build

-# First Challenge: Sass (Scss) package wasn't installed
+## First Challenge: Sass (Scss) package wasn't installed
-This approach didn't install the package well, I think because Vite is what I used to bootstrap the project
+The command below didn't install the package.
+I think its because Vite was what was used to bootstrap the project.
 ```
 $ npm install -g sass
 ```